ismaelpamplona/leet-code-rust-ws/l0014_heaps/README.md

         <img src="https://media.geeksforgeeks.org/wp-content/uploads/CompleteBinaryTree.png" style="max-height: 200px"/>

-- In many problems, using a heap can improve an algorithm's time complexity from $O(n⋅log n)$, which is a massive improvement (for n = 1,000,000, this is 50,000 times faster).
+- In many problems, using a heap can improve an algorithm's time complexity from $O(n \cdot \log n)$, which is a massive improvement (for n = 1,000,000, this is 50,000 times faster).
 A heap is a great option whenever you need to find the maximum or minimum of something repeatedly.

 ### Interface guide